Developer: Supermassive Games

 Available Exclusively On

-Adventure games have mostly evolved into the choice based heavily story-driven experiences.
+Adventure games have mostly evolved into choice based heavily story-driven experiences.
 We’ve seen this in the past with games like Beyond: Two Souls, Indigo Prophecy, and Heavy Rain.
 Until Dawn perfects this type of storytelling with precise decision-making, great characters, an intense story, and something to always look forward to.
 You play as seven teenagers who are staying in a millionaire’s cabin in the middle of nowhere Canada.
 They play a prank on two of the characters and they end up getting killed in the process.
 Until Dawn introduces multiple killers and the game becomes both a psychological horror, slasher game, and paranormal horror all at once.

 It may seem like the game is biting off more than it can chew, but the pacing is done so well that the entire story and all of the choices and elements can beautifully unfold into a fantastic narrative and will keep you glued to your seat.
 During the entire 8-hour adventure, I didn’t want to shut the game off.
-The choices in Until Dawn are done better than any other game as missing just a single button prompt can mean that you change the course of the character’s fate.
+The choices in Until Dawn are done better than in any other game as missing just a single button prompt can mean that you change the course of the character’s fate.
 Most prompts include quick timing, but some require you to aim and even not to move the controller.
-Anywhere from jumping across ledges, climbing walls, and chasing sequences can mean life or death for yourself or another character.
+Anywhere jumping across ledges, climbing walls, and chasing sequences can mean life or death for yourself or another character.